News

 After nine months of dedicated care and rehabilitation, Mubali showed significant improvement—regaining strength and agility.
 He was deemed fit to return to the wild.

-The Day of Release
+The Day of Reintroduction

 Following some final health checks, Mubali was placed in his travelling crate ready to make the journey back to the protected forest reserve near where he was found.